WHY CONSERVE WORKING LANDS?

 Landowner Information Packet

-Landowner Project Application and Transaction Cost Memo
+Landowner Project Questionnaire and Transaction Cost Memo

-The Landowner Project Application should be submitted to CCALT for review, and CCALT will provide a Transaction Cost Memo which outlines and estimates all costs associated with the conveyance of the conservation easement.
+The Landowner Project Questionnaire should be submitted to CCALT for review, and CCALT will provide a Transaction Cost Memo which outlines and estimates all costs associated with the conveyance of the conservation easement.
 Typically a donated conservation easement will cost between $50,000 and $75,000 to complete.

 After reviewing the Landowner Project Application, CCALT staff will determine if the project meets CCALT’s project selection criteria.
 If so, a project manager will schedule a time to visit the property for further evaluation.